Oklahoma State Cowgirls tennis: Big 12 Coach of the Year

-Greenwod Tennis Center
+Greenwood Tennis Center

-Located just north of Boone Pickens Stadium, the 50,000 square foot tennis center an indoor facility that houses six tennis courts, along with coaches’ offices, locker rooms, and a sports medicine hub complete with a hydrotherapy center.
+Located just north of Boone Pickens Stadium, the 50,000 square foot tennis center is an indoor facility that houses six tennis courts, along with coaches’ offices, locker rooms, and a sports medicine hub complete with a hydrotherapy center.
 The outdoor capacity seats around 1,000 spectators, while the indoor facilities are able to seat at least 350.
 Being one of the top tennis facilities in the country, the Greenwood Tennis Center has hosted the 2016 and 2024 Big 12 Championships, 2021 ITA Indoor National Championships, and 2024 NCAA Championships.